koalacoding/yoBlog/README.md

 ## To commit
 1. Added a clock icon in show_blog.php at the left of the date the article was posted.
+2. show_blog.php now shows the blog author in the <title>.